.png)

 Gonzo

-Rottweiler.
+Sadly no longer with us Rottweiler.
 My first IGP, Obedience and Mantrailing dog.
 Currently retired from sports due to health issues.
 Invaluable help assessing and helping reactive dogs.

 Iskra